 Parental involvement is important in our school.
 We have a very active Parents’ Association that is involved in the day to day life of our school.

 There are Pre-schools and After Schools services located adjacent to our building which offer collection from school.
 Furthermore, there are a variety of after school clubs that children can access.
-These include Bricks Club, Speech and Language, Playball, Taekwondo, Homework Club, Traditional Music to mention a few.
+These include Brickx Club, Taekwondo, Football, Hurling and Irish Dancing to mention a few.